mvanwinkleias/blog_posts/2023-02-21-convert_NIST_doc_to_readable_thing/practice_groups_and_descriptions-distilled.md

 ### Prepare the Organization (PO)

-* PO.1 - Define requirements
+* PO.1 - Define Requirements
-* PO.2 - Implement roles and responsibilities
+* PO.2 - Implement Roles and Responsibilities
-* PO.3 - Implement toolchains
+* PO.3 - Implement Toolchains
-* PO.4 - Define and use criteria for checks
+* PO.4 - Define and Use Criteria for Checks
 * PO.5 - Implement and Maintain Environments

 ### Protect the Software (PS)